tandermann/iucn_extinction_simulator/README.md

 To use the full functionality of `iucn_sim` you will have to apply for an [IUCN API token](https://apiv3.iucnredlist.org/api/v3/token).
 This key is necessary to download data from IUCN, which is done internally in `iucn_sim`.
 It is easy o apply for an API key, just [follow this link](https://apiv3.iucnredlist.org/api/v3/token), it will then take a couple of days before you receive your API key.
 Once you have received your IUCN token, provide it when using the `get_rates` function with the `--iucn_key` flag.

-However, if for some reason you have problems obtaining an IUCN token or don't want to wait until receiving it, you can run the `get_rates` without using the IUCN functions.
-In that case you will need to provide an extra file containing the current IUCN status of all your input species (`--status_list`) and you will further need to choose a reference group (`--reference_group`) for which the IUCN history is already pre-compiled ([see available precompiled groups here](https://github.com/tobiashofmann88/iucn_extinction_simulator/tree/master/data/precompiled/iucn_history)).
+However, if for some reason you have problems obtaining an IUCN token or don't want to wait until receiving it, you can run the `get_rates` function without donwloading data from IUCN.
+In that case you will need to provide an extra file containing the current IUCN status of all your input species (`--status_list`, but see **Note** below) and you will further need to choose a reference group (`--reference_group`) for which the IUCN history is already pre-compiled ([see available precompiled groups here](https://github.com/tobiashofmann88/iucn_extinction_simulator/tree/master/data/precompiled/iucn_history)).
 In order to use precompiled data you simply [download this GitHub repository](https://github.com/tobiashofmann88/iucn_extinction_simulator/archive/master.zip), unzip the folder, and provide it to the `get_rates` function using the `--github_repo` flag.

+**Note:** If all species from the `--input_data` file are present in one of the pre-compiled IUCN history files in the [GitHub repo](https://github.com/tobiashofmann88/iucn_extinction_simulator/tree/master/data/precompiled/iucn_history), it is **not necessary** to provide an additional file containing the current IUCN status of all input species (`--status_list`).
+E.g. in the code example above for running the `get_rates` function, it is technically not necessary to provide an IUCN key, since all species in the input Carnivora file are present in the precompiled IUCN history file for Mammalia.
+However, due to the ever-changing taxonomy it is not a given that all your species are contained in the precompiled file, even if you have a list of mammal names and use the precompiled Mammalia reference group.
+Long story short: Make your life easier and [apply for an IUCN token](https://apiv3.iucnredlist.org/api/v3/token)!

 ## Other user settings: